- Chorionic villus sampling (CVS) is a test performed during pregnancy. It determines if an unborn child is at risk for congenital defects.

-- You are over 35 years of age—women over 35 are at higher risk of having children with chromosomal abnormalities.
+- you’re over 35 years of age, since women over 35 are at higher risk of having children with chromosomal abnormalities

-The test can detect more than 200 different types of genetic and biochemical conditions (NIH, 2010).
-By performing the test early on during the pregnancy, it gives parents the information they need to cope with some of the complications of the pregnancy or the possibility of terminating the pregnancy.
+The test can detect more than 200 different types of genetic and biochemical conditions.
+Performing the test early on during the pregnancy gives parents the information they need to cope with some of the complications of the pregnancy, or the possibility of terminating the pregnancy.

 You may experience cramping or bleeding, especially if the procedure was performed through the cervix instead of the abdomen.

-As with any invasive procedure, there is a risk of getting a uterine infection.
-This is rare, though.
+As with any invasive procedure, there is a risk of infection, though this complication occurs rarely.

-The risk of miscarriage due to a CSV is small: according to the Mayo Clinic, it is only one in 100 (Mayo Clinic, 2010).
-The risk for miscarriage is increased if the procedure is performed through the cervix instead of the abdomen, and if the fetus is small for gestational age (Mayo Clinic, 2010).
+The risk of miscarriage due to a CSV is small.
+According to the Mayo Clinic, chances are less than 1 in 100.
+The risk for miscarriage increases if the procedure is performed through the cervix instead of the abdomen.
+The risk also increases if the fetus is small for gestational age.

 In some cases, chorionic villus sampling has caused deformities to the baby’s limbs, most notably the fingers and toes.
-However, this risk is low when the procedure is performed after nine weeks.
+However, this risk is low when the procedure is performed after nine weeks of pregnancy.

-Discuss the risks and benefits with your doctor.
-Even though the test may be recommended, the ultimate decision on whether to undergo this procedure is for you and your partner to decide.
+You should discuss the risks and benefits of the test with your doctor.
+Even though your doctor may recommend the test, undergoing the procedure is you and your partner’s decision.

 There are no food or fluid restrictions for this test.
 You may be told to drink one to two glasses of water or other fluids before the test begins.
-You will probably be asked to come with a full bladder because this will help with the ultrasound (Pagana & Pagana, 2011).
+You will probably be asked to come with a full bladder because this will help with the ultrasound.

 The test is usually performed by an obstetrician in the office.
-It usually takes about 30 minutes, and women report that it feels much like a Pap examination (Pagana & Pagana, 2011).
-Before the procedure, you will sign a consent form and have your and your baby’s vital signs taken.
+It usually takes about 30 minutes, and women report that it feels much like a Pap test.
+Before the procedure, you will sign a consent form, and have you and your baby’s vital signs taken.

 The procedure can be performed through the cervix or through the abdomen.
-You will be asked to lie on your back.
-Your physician will insert an endoscope with a syringe into you uterus.
-Using an ultrasound as a guide, the physician will locate the placenta and then use the syringe to take small samples of the villi.
-Your physician may take two or three samples.
-When the procedure is complete, your healthcare provider will take your vital signs again and check for any signs of bleeding.
+First, your doctor will ask you to lie on your back.
+Your doctor will then insert an endoscope with a syringe into you uterus.
+Using an ultrasound as a guide, your doctor will locate the placenta and use the syringe to take small samples of the villi.
+Your doctor may take two or three samples.
+When the procedure is complete, your doctor will take your vital signs again and check for any signs of bleeding.

 The results may not be available for several weeks.
 If your test is normal, that means there are no signs of a genetic defect.
 However, be aware that chorionic villus sampling does not test for every abnormal condition.
 In addition, some genetic abnormalities can be very difficult to identify and may not show up clearly during chromosome studies.
 If the test results are abnormal, your obstetrician will discuss the specifics with you.
 You may be referred to someone who specializes in genetic counseling.